- Overview Jump to content

 - For cost information, as well as payment deadlines, see the Bursar's Office website

 There are a variety of financial assistance options for students, including scholarships and work study programs.
 Visit the Office of Financial Aid's website for more information.

-A minor in German requires 18 total hours, with at least 12 hours of courses at the 3000 level or above, including:
+A minor in Spanish requires eighteen (18) total hours, with at least twelve (12) hours of courses at the 3000 level or above, including the following courses:

 No faculty members listed

 Objectives not available